 NRT Technology Corp., et al. v.
 Everi Holdings Inc., et al. is a civil action filed on April 30, 2019 against Everi Holdings and Everi FinTech in the United States District Court for the District of Delaware by NRT Technology Corp. and NRT Technology, Inc., alleging monopolization of the market for unmanned, integrated kiosks in violation of federal antitrust laws, fraudulent procurement of patents on functionality related to such unmanned, integrated kiosks and sham litigation related to prior litigation brought by Everi FinTech (operating as Global Cash Access Inc.) against the plaintiff entities.
 The plaintiffs are seeking compensatory damages, treble damages, and injunctive and declaratory relief.
 Discovery is closed and this case is currently set for trial on September 26, 2022.
-We are currently unable to determine the probability of the outcome or estimate the range of reasonably possible loss, if any, in this matter.
+Due to the early stages of the litigation, we are currently unable to estimate the probability of the outcome of this matter or reasonably estimate the range of possible damages, if any.